japekki/SF-Engine/README.md

 MS-Windows (MinGW), GNU/Linux, GNU g++

-Should compile to both 32 and 64 bit executable.
+Should compile into both 32 and 64 bit executable.

 ## Depencies